rich808/ames_housing_price/README.md

 #### Quantitative

 Quantitative consist of total 40 features.
-Each features has its own categorical values which had a influence to the sale price.
+Each features has its own categorical values that can influence to the sale price.
-Since this was categorical value, missing values was possible.
+Since these were categorical values, missing values was possible.
 First step was to look at the features with most N/A and remove those with 50% or above.

 ![](./images/CateNull_bar.png)